A different kind of mother

 Digging for clams up to her elbows in mud is how my mother catches dinner.
 She knows about razor clams that we dig in the surf and butter clams, littlenecks and cockles we find in the gritty gravel.
 She calls the ones we break with our shovels “clums.”

-She picks oysters off the beach, shucks the top shell of and eats them raw right then and there.
-She eats the roe out of sea urchins and said, “It tastes like caviar!”
+She picks oysters off the beach, shucks the top shell off and eats them raw right then and there.
+She eats the roe out of sea urchins and says, “It tastes like caviar!”

 She’s the friendliest person on the street.
 She bakes wild blackberry pies for elderly neighbors and talks tomatoes with anyone who will listen.